nemo-ufes/frameweb-vp-plugin/README.md

 ### Testing
 Open Visual Paradigm and check if there is a _Plugin_ tab in the toolbar.
 If the installation was successfull, you can learn how to use in [FrameWeb Repository](https://github.com/nemo-ufes/FrameWeb).

+### Contributing and Ways to Improve
+- [x] Release a stable FrameWeb Plugin for Visual Paradigm
+- [ ] Automatically install FrameWeb Plugin dependencies with Shell Script.

 ### How to contribute